Types of Glaucoma

 Acute Angle-Closure Glaucoma

-Ocular examination shows a very shallow anterior chamber, corneal edema, and a mid-dilated pupil.
-Gonioscopy reveals a closed angle without any visible angle structures.
+Exam shows a very shallow front chamber, a cloudy cornea, and a mid-sized, fixed pupil.
+Gonioscopy reveals a closed angle with no visible drainage structures.

 Chronic Angle-Closure Glaucoma